-* global regularity and blow up, free boundary value problems, geophysical fluid structure interaction for viscous/inviscid compressible/incompressible equations subject to hydrostatic balance, e.g., the primitive equations of oceanic and atmospheric dynamics
+* global regularity and blow up, free boundary value problems for viscous/inviscid compressible/incompressible equations subject to hydrostatic balance, e.g. the primitive equations of ocean and atmospheric dynamics

-* multiphysics effects as moisture, vapour, phase transitions, interfaces, boundary layers, stratification and mixtures,
+* multiphysics effects as moisture, vapour, phase transitions, boundary layers and stratification

-• existence or not of smoothing or dispersion effects due to noise and Coriolis forces,
+* smoothing or dispersive effects due to Coriolis forces